aao-fyi/arcade-skyrim/desolate-point/README.md

 The teams will start fighting when the gates are activated, the gates will remain open for a minute.
 Anyone assigned to the arena teams while a fight is already in progress will not fight until the gate is activated again.
 When a new group is activated by the gates, the previous fighting memebers of that team are switched to a free-for-all team.

+## Chamber

+Send prisoners to the chamber to make like Bob Ross with a paint brush.
+There are 4 chamber cells, each can hold 1 prisoner.
+The chamber is located just past cell block 5 and 6.

 ## Stability

 Prisoners are added to quest aliases, and minor actor-value modifications are made.
 Upon release, they are removed from the alias, and the actor-values are restored to their default values.